-Under Windows Hello, you will see options for Fingerprint if your computer has fingerprint sensor that supports it.
-Once you have set up, you will be able to sign in with a quick touch.
+Under Windows Hello, you will see options for Face Recognition and Fingerprint if your computer has fingerprint sensor and if your computer has face recognition sensor that supports it.
+Once you have set up, you will be able to sign in with a quick touch or glance.